- What is the inter-linking river project?

 - China has several projects in west-central Tibet that may reduce the river water flow into India+Bangladesh.

-- There are reports that China is planning to divert 200 billion cubic metres (BCM) of the Brahmaputra from south to north to feed the Yellow River.
+- China is planning to divert 200 billion cubic metres (BCM) of the Brahmaputra from south to north to feed the Yellow River.

-- Of the 1,900 BCM of river runoff available in the country, about 600 BCM is generated in the Brahmaputra, one can imagine what would happen if the bulk of this is diverted by China.
+- 600 out of the 1,900 BCM of river runoff in India, comes from Brahmaputra.
+You can imagine what would happen if the bulk of this is diverted by China.

 World Bank report on India’s Water Policy